FFmpeg/FFV1/ffv1.md

 AART:zero_state_(i) = 256 - one_state_(256-i)

 #### default\_state\_transition

+By default, the following State Transition Table is used:

 ```
   0,  0,  0,  0,  0,  0,  0,  0, 20, 21, 22, 23, 24, 25, 26, 27,